State of New York Department of Civil Service, Employee Benefits Division

 If I die, will my dependent survivors be eligible for health insurance under NYSHIP?

 If you had 10 years of NYSHIP benefits-eligible service, NYSHIP protects your enrolled dependents in the event of your death.
-Your dependent survivors must send a copy of your death certificate to the New York State Employees’ Retirement System or the New York State Teachers’ Retirement System, or to the Employee Benefits Division if you were not a member of a retirement system administered by New York State or you chose not to pay your premium by pension deduction.
+Your dependent survivors must send a copy of your death certificate to the New York State Employees’ Retirement System or the New York State Teachers’ Retirement System, or to the Employee Benefits Division if you were not a member of a retirement system administered by New York State or you elected to pay your premium directly to EBD.
 Note: Choosing the Dual Annuitant Sick Leave Option is not a requirement for dependent survivor coverage.

 Can I continue dental and vision coverage after retirement?

-Dental and vision coverage is available through COBRA when you retire.
-Dental coverage is also available through the group dental plan for New York State retirees.
-(COBRA, the federal Consolidated Omnibus Budget Reconciliation Act, entitles an individual or covered dependent to continue certain benefits at group rates for a limited period of time when coverage would otherwise end.)
+(COBRA, the federal Consolidated Omnibus Budget Reconciliation Act, entitles an individual and/or covered dependent to continue certain benefits at group rates for a limited period of time after coverage would otherwise end.)